 Black, Asian and minority ethnic communities

-We need donors from all communities and ethnic backgrounds to donate blood so we can meet the needs of all patients in England now and in the years to come.
-Black, Asian and minority ethnic donors are specifically needed right now because:
+We need donors from all communities and ethnic backgrounds to donate blood so we can meet the needs of all patients in England.
+Black, Asian and minority ethnic donors are specifically needed because:

-- some patients who receive frequent blood transfusions need blood to be closely matched to their own
+- patients who receive frequent blood transfusions need blood to be closely matched to their own

-- a number of blood conditions, like sickle cell disease which is treated through blood transfusions, most commonly affect black, Asian and minority ethnic people
+- a number of blood conditions, like sickle cell and thalassaemia which are treated through blood transfusions, most commonly affect people from Black, Asian and minority ethnic communities

 - the best match typically comes from blood donors from the same ethnic background.

-Thalassaemia mainly affects people with a South Asian or Mediterranean heritage, and sickle cell mainly affects people from the black community.
+Thalassaemia mainly affects people with a South Asian or Mediterranean heritage, and sickle cell mainly affects people with Black African or Black Caribbean backgrounds.

 It is estimated that 1,000 people in the UK have thalassaemia, and between 13,000-15,000 people in the UK have sickle cell.

 Patients with these disorders need regular blood transfusions to stay alive.
 They benefit from donations from blood donors from a similar ethnic background.
-More about the need for black donors.
+Find out more about the need for donors of Black heritage.

 If you have the sickle cell trait you can still become a blood donor.